nens/threedi-docs/source/d_threedi_portal.rst

 .. _guide_to_portal:

-Guide to the 3Di live site
+Guide to the 3Di Live Site
 =====================================

 Login
 ------

-Follow the steps below to access the 3Di live site:
+Follow the steps below to access the 3Di Live Site:

 #) Start the internet browser (Chrome or Firefox) and go to: https://3di.live
 #) Log in with your username and password.

 	* Username and password can be requested via servicedesk@nelen-schuurmans.nl.
-	* You can clear the fields by clicking the **Reset values** button.
-	* Forgot your password?
-Request a new password via **Reset my password**.

 .. figure:: image/d2.1_login.png
 	:scale: 50%